Factsheet

 Key messages

-• Parents have a major influence on their teenager’s drinking and can help prevent alcohol misuse.
+• Parents have a major influence on their teenager’s drinking and can help prevent alcohol use and related harms.

-• Parents often receive inconsistent messages about what they should do to prevent alcohol use among teenagers, especially as to whether or not they should supply alcohol to their children.
+• Parents often receive inconsistent messages about what they should do to prevent harm from alcohol among teenagers, and whether they should allow them to drink alcohol.

 Supplying alcohol to teenagers

-• Drink more frequently, at higher quantities, and/or
+• Drink more frequently, at higher quantities (binge drink)

 Myths surrounding parental supply of alcohol